mengbinhao/jack-note/docs/english/NPR.md

   - deterrence n
   - restore v
   - enterprise n
-  - pure adj | purely adv
+  - pure adj | purely adv | purity n
   - instruct vt | instruction n
   - satellite n
-  - simmer n/v

   > I think today's launch prove what we've been saying all along here in the US
   > So neither side seems to be wanting to take a step back from where we are